 Detail: My Edinburgh to Thurso, return, cost £64 with my over 50s railcard and was a smooth journey.
 I was able to book seats for most sections.

-I had not been to all these places in years: Dingwall, where I and my fellow dance animateurs choregraphed for the Festival; Tain, the long-ago Royal Wedding; Dornoch, where I lay with my hips propped up to turn the breech baby (successfully) on a family holiday.
+I had not been to all these places in years: Dingwall, where I and my fellow dance animateurs choregraphed for the Festival; Tain, the long-ago Royal Wedding; Dornoch, where I lay with hips propped up to turn my breech baby (successfully) on a family holiday.
 Happy memories!

-We were trundling into the land where ‘no service’ or ‘emergency calls only’ messages flashed up frequently on mobile phones.
+We were trundling into the land where ‘no service’ or ‘emergency calls only’ messages flash up frequently on mobile phones.

 Moreover, I realised it was dolphin and whale territory, and I thought, ‘Maybe this will be the trip where I see one’.

 I alighted at Thurso which is a 10 minute car journey away from the Scrabster ferry terminal.
-A sign said, ‘Bus stop at front of station’ but I could not find it.
-I asked a woman who was picking up her nephew and his girlfriend.
-She spoke to her taxi driver friend and he took me there for free, saying that buses sometimes stop but sometimes do not, and that no-one ever knows if it is an on or an off day.
+A sign said, ‘Bus stop at front of station’, but I could not find it.
+I asked a woman who was picking up her nephew and his girlfriend, and she spoke to her taxi driver friend and he took me there for free, saying that buses sometimes stop but sometimes do not, and that no-one ever knows if it is an on or an off day!
 He dropped me at the door of the ticket office, sweet man.
 I found myself thinking that he would surely go to heaven for helping a pilgrim.
-(I might have been reading too many history-of-the-Camino books!)
+(I might have been reading too many history-of-the-Camino books)

 As I waited I thought ahead: ‘Do I walk to the campsite when I get there, and try and erect the tent for the first time, even though it may be dark?’
 (I didn’t try it before leaving home, which in retrospect might have been a good idea).
 Or, do I forgo the pre-paid £8.25 and stay at the hostel, whose kind owner had emailed several times that day telling me I could have a bed there for the night?
-Even in her sitting room, she had added, even if there was a sudden rain-induced, last-minute rush.
+You can even sleep in my sitting room, she had added, if there is a sudden rain-induced, last-minute rush.
 What kindness!